-Survey vendors attempt to contact nonrespondents by telephone so that six telephone calls are attempted at different times of day, on different days of the week and in different weeks.
+Survey vendors attempt to contact nonrespondents by telephone so that a minimum of six telephone calls are attempted at different times of day, on different days of the week, and in different weeks.
 No more than nine telephone attempts may be made.

 For members with deliverable mailing addresses, telephone interviewing begins four weeks after the second questionnaire mailing to allow sufficient time for completed mail surveys to be returned.
-Telephone interviewing may be initiated earlier for members with invalid or undeliverable mailing addresses, at the survey vendor's discretion.